What is the definition of Annexation? Click here.

 Municipalities that implement their planning and zoning authority should have an adopted comprehensive plan.
 Legislation in 2006 added the municipal growth element as a required element of a comprehensive plan.
 Shortly after the law changed requiring a MGE, The Maryland Department of Planning produced a model and guideline for writing the Municipal Growth Element to the Comprehensive Plan.
 The municipal growth element should examine past growth trends and patterns.
 It should include a projection of future growth in population and resulting land needs based on a capacity analysis of areas selected for future municipal annexation and growth.
 It also requires an examination of the effects of growth on infrastructure and natural features both within and adjacent to the present municipality and on future growth areas that may be annexed.

 In Maryland, annexations are covered by the Local Government Article, § 4-401 - § 4-416.
 According to § 4-406 (c) (2) the local government shall provide notice to “any regional or State planning agency with jurisdiction in the county.”
 MDP, for its part, after receiving this notice will provide comments for consideration by the municipality during its annexation procedures.
-At least 30 days prior to the public hearing, the annexation plan and map/plat, annexation resolution and notice of public hearing should be sent to:
+At least 30 days prior to the public hearing, the annexation plan and map/plat, annexation resolution and notice of public hearing should be emailed to firstname.lastname@example.org.

 Post Annexation Procedures